makyo/writing/anthologies/genderful/index.md

 :   5,000-10,000 words - stories above or below will be considered on their merit.

 Rating
-:   G-X --- stories of an erotic or violent nature and stories written for a general audience will be presented in separate sections to allow readers to curate their experience.
+:   G-X --- stories of an erotic or violent nature and stories written for a general audience will be presented in separate **sections/books**[^rating] to allow readers to curate their experience.

 Payment
 :   &frac12; cent per word up to $50 per story.